Maspalomas Beach and Dunes - The Desert in Gran Canaria

 Maspalomas Dunes, the Mirador, and the RIU Palace Hotel

-Due to the popularity of Maspalomas Sand Dunes and the excellent sunny weather many resorts were developed nearby.
-It is a touristy and busy area that’s for sure.
+Due to the popularity of Maspalomas Sand Dunes and the excellent sunny weather, many resorts were developed nearby.
+It is a touristy and busy area, that’s for sure.
 To beat the crowds, arrive early for the sunrise.
 The majority is still sleeping after the party.
-Famous are the awesome sunsets.
+Famous are the incredible sunsets.
 The busiest time is around midday and from 5 pm onwards when it tends to get colder.
-However, if you don’t mind walking you have the dunes for yourselves.
+However, if you don’t mind walking, you have the dunes for yourselves.

 Are the Maspalomas Dunes Worth Visiting?